uviclibraries/qualcoder/activities-coding.md

 <img src="images/Windows/CodingHeirarchy.png" alt="hierarchy chart" style="width:800px; margin-left:10px;">
  - **Note**: In QualCoder, categories and codes are separate elements.
 Codes can be assigned to categories, but they cannot be converted into categories or organized in a parent–child hierarchy like in NVivo.

-9. Continue Coding and Identify Themes.
-Continue reading through the document and apply codes to additional sections of text (following Steps 6–8).
+9. **Continue Coding and Identify Themes**.
+Continue reading through the document and apply codes to additional sections of text (following **Steps 6–8**).
 Repeat this process for the second PDF document.
 As you code, begin to identify broader patterns by grouping related codes together.
 This process is known as thematic analysis.
   - For example, you may create codes such as: Increasing temperature, Coral bleaching, Drought
   - These individual codes can be grouped into broader themes (categories), such as: Climate Change Impacts
   - At this stage: